streamlit/docs/content/streamlit-cloud/get-started/create-your-account.md

 Streamlit Community Cloud is integreated with GitHub for source control.
 If you begin your sign-up process with GitHub, you will not be directly prompted to create a primary identity.
 However, you can attach a Google account later.

-There are two different authorization requests that will occur when you [Connect GitHub](/streamlit-community-cloud/get-started/connect-github) to your account.
+There are two different authorization requests to completely [Connect GitHub](/streamlit-community-cloud/get-started/connect-github) to your account.
 You will encounter the first authorization request when you connect your GitHub account.
 A second authorization is needed the first time you deploy an app.
-If you will be deploying any apps from a GitHub organization, your authorization requests will additional options to request or grant [Organization access](/streamlit-community-cloud/get-started/connect-github#organization-access).
+If you will be deploying any apps from a GitHub organization, your authorization requests will include additional options to allow [Organization access](/streamlit-community-cloud/get-started/connect-github#organization-access).

-1. After completing Step 1: Primary identity or after clicking "**Continue with GitHub**" from the sign-up page, enter your GitHub credentials and click "**Sign in**".
+1. After completing [Step 1: Primary identity](#step-1-primary-identity) or after clicking "**Continue with GitHub**" from the sign-up page, enter your GitHub credentials and click "**Sign in**".

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image src="/images/streamlit-community-cloud/sign-in-GitHub-2.png" />